 Later, the papers would lambast the police for their shoddy handling of the case from this point on.

-The police reportedly failed to take official recordings of their findings and did not cordon off the area which left it open to contamination.
-Shortly after the police left, curious onlookers and careless campers all but trampled the site.
+The police reportedly failed to take official recordings of their findings and did not cordon off the area, leaving it open to contamination.
+Shortly after the police left, curious onlookers and careless campers all but destroyed the murder scene.
 In an attempt to rectify their mistake, police enlisted the help of soldiers to search for the missing items.
 The site was instead further trampled, and most of the items were never found.

 Suspects In The Lake Bodom Murders

 The first suspect in the murders was Karl Valdemar Gyllström, known in the local community as “Kioskman” because he owned and operated a nearby stall.